FOOTBALL

 …A Big FAT Zero

-Referees rarely reverse their decisions and, when they do, it is usually due to the input of the referee’s assistants not arguing Don't argue with the refplayers.
+Referees rarely reverse their decisions and, when they do, it is usually due to the input of the referee’s assistants not arguing players.
 Never argue with the ref.
 Apart from wasting valuable breath you need for the match, you may get a yellow card for your troubles.
 And there’s another risk.
 You could leave yourself out of position and at the mercy of the oppo. taking a quick free kick.
 Accept the ref’s decision and get your head and body back into the game.

 Skills: Five-A-Side Wall Pass